Skip to main content

 Course Notes

 U+ class; $85/term reg. fee + $925/credit.
 Refunds differ from Univ. day classes; see www.umass.edu/universityplus/resources/refund-policy.
-This elective counts towards the Finance, Entrepreneurship, Healthcare Administration, Marketing and Sport Management Focus Areas.
-Open to Online MBA Students and Engineering Management students.
+Open to MSB&A students only.

 SCH-MGMT